-Harassment Model Policy
+Harassment Model Policy[required]50

-NOTE: This model policy and its exhibits DO NOT should not be used to investigate a sexual harassment complaint under Title IX.
+NOTE: This model policy and its exhibits DO NOT and should not be used to investigate a sexual harassment complaint under Title IX.

-The Board of De La Salle adopts the following policy, effective on the date of adoption by the Board.
+The Board of Lee A. Tolbert Community Academy adopts the following policy, effective on the date of adoption by the Board.